gurkenlabs/litiengine/README.md

 * Entity Framework
 * Message Based Networking Framework

-> ## :construction: Important Note

-> Currently the LITIENGINE is being actively developed and therefore some parts of the framework are not final yet.
-Be aware that the engine API might change over the course of the next releases up until beta (v0.5.0-beta).
-Nonetheless, the LITIENGINE can of course already be used to make fully functioning **2D java games**.

 ## Installation
 The library is distributed over the [Maven Central Repository](https://search.maven.org/artifact/de.gurkenlabs/LITIENGINE/) and you can grab the necessary .jar-file(s) from there by using your favorite build automation tool or manually download the library.